UBC-DSCI/introduction-to-datascience/README.md

 - data set (not dataset)
 - scatter plot (not scatterplot)
 - capitalize all initialisms and acronyms (URL not url, API not api, $K$-NN not $k$-nn)
-- response variable (not target, output)
+- response variable (not target, output, label)
-- predictor variable (not explanatory)
+- predictor variable (not explanatory, feature)
 - numerical variable (not quantitative variable)
 - categorical variable (not class variable)